repeatedly/denv/README.md

 ### <a name="section_3.5"></a> 3.5 denv version

-Displays the currently active Ruby version, along with information on how it was set.
+Displays the currently active D version, along with information on how it was set.

     $ denv version